mungpeter/Structure-Based_docking/README.md

 - **Docking** - this is done through the command-line program *fred*.
 The default setup will work for 99% of the case.
 Write out the docking results to **sdf.gz** format, not the *oeb.gz* format.
 Be sure to change the **-hitlist_size** to **0** (save all), otherwise only _500_ (default) will be saved and the rest are lost.

-- To run this in batch mode on a HPC cluster, use the shell script to modify the template LSF script and submit the jobs:
+- To run this in batch mode on a HPC cluster, use the shell script **fred_submit_lsf.csh** to modify the template LSF script and submit the jobs:
 ```
 > A_docking_scripts
         |---- /2_virtual_screen